Meet our Staff

 Tel: (902) 494-1622 | Email: lilli.cromwell@Dal.ca

-Michelle Soucy, BA
+Michelle Soucy, BA (On leave)

 I am responsible for the promotion and development of the Centre’s profile and public image, including maintaining and managing the Centre’s online presence and designing all promotional and communications materials.
 I design and coordinate the final production of CLT's Focus on University Teaching and Learning newsletter.